kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 function based Scipy's function ``map_coordinates``.
 The two functions are combined in method :meth:`maputils.FITSimage.reproject_to`.
-If you have a FITS data structure that contains more than one spatial map (in the same hdu), then the method will reproject all these maps to a new spatial structure given in a second FITSimage object.
+If you have a FITS data structure that contains more than one spatial map (in the same hdu), then the method will re-project all these maps to a new spatial structure given in a second FITSimage object.
 This is demonstrated in the next example

+**Example: mu_reproj.py - Use second FITSimage object to define re-projection**

 .. literalinclude:: EXAMPLES/mu_reproj.py